immcantation/shazam/docs/topics/Baseline-class.md

 ...
 :   arguments to pass to [plotBaselineDensity](plotBaselineDensity.md).

-...
-:   arguments to pass to [summarizeBaseline](summarizeBaseline.md).
+object
+:   `Baseline` object.

+nproc
+:   number of cores to distribute the operation over.